How can I get my child assessed?

 - Make an appointment with your family doctor to talk about your concerns.

-- Your doctor may refer your child or youth to a Pediatrician or Psyciatrist to rule out possible medical causes for delays and difficulties.
+- Your doctor may refer your child or youth to a pediatrician to rule out possible medical causes for delays and difficulties.

-- If Autism is suspected, a medical practitioner, registered psychologist, or speech-language pathologist, can make a referral to the NHAN clinic for a comprehensive daignostic assessment using our online referral form.
+- If further assessment is required, a medical practitioner, psychiatrist, or speech-language pathologist, can make a referral to the NHAN clinic for a comprehensive diagnostic assessment using our online referral form.

 What will happen next?

-NHAN's Intake Worker will call you to notify you that a referral to the program has been recieved, and begin to collect more information.
-A package will be sent to you, and once the information has been returned to the NHAN office, it will be reviewed to make sure an assessment is the best option for your child at this time.
-If an assessment through NHAN is determined to be the best fit for your child, you will be contacted with an appointment date to begin the diagnostic assessment process.
+If it is determined that your child or youth meets eligibility criteria for an Autism assessment, then an intake package will be sent to you or the legal guardian.
+Once all the requested information is collected, you will be contacted with an appointment date to begin the diagnostic assessment process.
 If it is decided that the NHAN clinic is not the best fit for your child, you will be informed and other resources will be suggested.